Michael Nottingham: International career

 Born in Birmingham, West Midlands, Nottingham qualified for Saint Kitts and Nevis through his heritage.
 He received his first call-up to the national side in June 2017 for two friendlies in Europe against Armenia and Georgia.
 He made his debut on 4 June in Yerevan playing the first 68 minutes before he was substituted off in their 5–0 defeat to Armenia.
 Three days later he came on as a late substitute in the 3–0 defeat to Georgia in Tbilisi.

 Personal life

-Nottingham grew up in Aston, near to Aston Villa.
+Nottingham grew up in the Birmingham suburb of Aston, near to Aston Villa.
 He attended Manor Park Primary School.
 Whilst playing as a semi-professional for Solihull Moors, he also worked as a vehicle marshall for Balfour Beatty.